bluecmd/fortigate_exporter/EXAMPLES.md

 how one could use the power of PromQL to query interesting facts about one's environment.

-For an introduction to PromQL, see the official Prometheus [documentation](https://prometheus.io/docs/prometheus/latest/querying/examples/).
+For an introduction to the PromQL basics, see the official Prometheus [documentation](https://prometheus.io/docs/prometheus/latest/querying/examples/).

 ## Most Active Firewall Policies